Rehan2001/LeetcodeSolution24/1056-capacity-to-ship-packages-within-d-days/Notes.md

-<h2>capacity-to-ship-packages-within-d-days Notes</h2><hr>To optimize the time complexity, write the function instead of using for loop inside the while loop.
+<h2>capacity-to-ship-packages-within-d-days Notes</h2><hr>To optimize the time complexity, write the function instead of using the for loop inside the while loop.